-Emerson College’s online Master of Science in Communication Disorders program focuses on the prevention, assessment, and treatment of speech, language, cognitive, and swallowing disorders.
+Emerson College’s online Master of Sciences in Communication Disorders (M.S.) program focuses on the prevention, assessment, and treatment of speech, language, cognitive, and swallowing disorders.

 The Speech@Emerson curriculum is grounded in the complexities of human communication and its disorders, taking into account their biological, psychological, and sociocultural factors.
 The program requires 54 applied graduate credits and up to 18 foundational credits depending on whether you have a background in speech-language pathology.

 All foundational coursework must be completed within five years of beginning the Speech@Emerson program and must be completed with a grade of “B” or better.
 Acceptable foundational coursework will be waived upon review of your application to the program.

 The following undergraduate courses are offered to graduate students without a background in speech-language pathology or to those who are not able to waive these courses.

 CD 625 Structures and Functions for Speech, Hearing, and Swallowing (3 credits)

 Students will study the critical structures and functions of the biological systems that underlie speech, hearing, and swallowing, with an emphasis on the processes of respiration, phonation, resonance, and articulation, as well as the neural bases for these processes.
 Clinical disorders are used to elucidate dysfunction of these normal processes as substrates for human communication.